Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

 | 2.9M | 491,612 |

-1528 Middlesex Heating Oil Companies Serving The Community
+1528 Middlesex Number Two Heating Oil Companies Serving The Community

-With 397,280,973 gallons of oil delivered to Middlesex households the last heating season, the Middlesex community looks to its 1528 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 397,280,973 gallons of fuel oil delivered to Middlesex homeowners last winter, the Middlesex community looks to its 1528 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Middlesex, two of the closest terminals are Buckeye in Wethersfield, CT and Sprague W in Springfield, MA.
-Then, the truck delivers the number two heating oil to residences and companies throughout Middlesex and the surrounding vicinity.
+Then, the truck delivers the oil to homes and businesses throughout Middlesex and the surrounding area.